 Concise briefs improve standards and increase efficiency.
-Poorly briefed tasks lead to re-writes, strained relationships, and an inevitable dent in morale – in the long term, it costs unnecessary time and money.
+Poorly briefed tasks lead to re-writes, strained relationships, and a dent in team morale.

 To avoid this happening in the future, here are a few tips…

 In a nutshell, what is the aim?